Joseph Boakai: Political career

-When Boakai was asked if he was invited or not, he said that he was never invited by the President to carry out the groundbreaking ceremony for the road that leads to his home in Lofa County.
+When Boakai was asked if he was invited or not, he said that the President never invited him to carry out the groundbreaking ceremony for the road that leads to his home in Lofa County.

-When the vice president appeared on the Coasta Show, he said one of the reasons for which the president doesn't want to support him is his alignment with Chairman Wilmot Paye and Senator Varney G. Sherma.
+When the vice president appeared on the Costa Show, he said one of the reasons the president did not want to support him was his alignment with Chair Wilmot Paye and Senator Varney G. Sherman.

-Boakai was defeated by former football legend, George M. Weah, in the run-off of the 2017 presidential and representatives elections, but nonetheless paid an appreciation visit to his county, Lofa.
+Boakai was defeated by former football legend George M. Weah in the run-off of the 2017 presidential and representatives elections, but paid an appreciation visit to his county, Lofa.

 During his visit, he spoke of his appreciation for his people and urged them to work with the new government.
-Boakai said, "The purpose of my visit here is to appreciate my people for showing the high level of love and dedication…ensuring that we were successful in the process, because they did what they committed themselves to do by voting in their numbers."

-The election has ended, he said, and there is a new government that will continue the work from where the Unity Party led government will stop.
-“I ask that we all rally around this new administration to bring the desired developments that we all want.
-We should all know that Liberia has won so let us support each other."
+Boakai said, "The purpose of my visit here is to appreciate my people for showing the high level of love and dedication ... ensuring that we were successful in the process because they did what they committed themselves to do by voting in their numbers."
+The election has ended, he said, and there is a new government that will continue the work from where the Unity Party-led government will stop.
+"I ask that we all rally around this new administration to bring the desired developments that we all want.
+We should all know that Liberia has won, so let us support each other."

+Presidency

+Boakai defeated incumbent George Weah in the second round of the 2023 presidential election, which was held on 14 November.
+Taking up office at 79, he was the oldest president of the country.
+At his inauguration as president on 22 January 2024, Boakai was seen having difficulty in delivering his inaugural address, which he was unable to finish, and was escorted away from the podium, with reports suggesting that he was suffering from heat exhaustion.

+After assuming office in January 2024, President Joseph Boakai made the fight against corruption a top priority, calling it a major barrier to national progress and public confidence.
+His administration introduced bold actions, such as initiating audits of major institutions like the Central Bank of Liberia and suspending over 450 officials—including senior ministers—for failing to comply with asset declaration rules set by the Liberia Anti-Corruption Commission (LACC).
+Demonstrating personal commitment, Boakai also cut his own salary by 40%, from $13,400 to $8,000 annually to encourage fiscal discipline.
+Within his first year, Liberia’s score on the Corruption Perceptions Index improved by two points, and a 2024 AfroBarometer survey showed that 28% of Liberians felt the government was effectively addressing corruption—up from just 6% in 2022.

+On 29 May 2025, a private jet carrying Boakai from Nigeria made a rough landing at Roberts International Airport in Monrovia after its tires burst upon landing, prompting the cancellation of all overnight flights.
+No injuries were reported.

+On 5 July 2025, Boakai issued an official apology to victims of the First and Second Liberian Civil Wars.